 We were given muffin pans, buckets, homemade play dough, kitchen utensils, natural woven materials, and wooden circle pieces all to use as the children wished.
 Parents and children wandered around finding sticks for the ‘campfire’, mostly small but when we found a big one it became a great teaching opportunity to work out how to break it into smaller pieces.
 Parents and children alike made different ‘foods’ from the items we were given and cooked on the campfire-the play dough became a marshmallow being roasted on a stick over the campfire, mash potato pancakes, grass cupcakes and quiche to name just a few!

 This activity could have gone on all day, in fact we had to pause the games in order to have snack time (bring your own snacks) and close the group.
 However, we were allowed to stay at the end to continue our play.
 During snack time we recapped schemas and what we witnessed our own children doing and also what the other children were doing.
 I really liked that because sometimes I missed what my daughter was doing but others saw it and could tell me about it.
 Then to close we read a theme inspired engaging storybook and sang the Tinkergarten song about woodland animals–I won’t spoil the beautiful song, you’ll have to sing it yourself!

-Classes are on for between one hour-one hour 15 mins depending on the age of children and run throughout the year in all seasons.
-During the summer they run on Tuesdays, Fridays and Saturdays and Tuesdays, Thursdays and Saturdays during the Fall.
+Classes are about an hour, depending on the age of children, and run throughout the year, in every season.
+During the summer they run on Tuesdays, Fridays, and Saturdays and Tuesdays, Thursdays and Saturdays during the Fall.
 There will also be a summer camp this year August 5-August 9 2019.